marioernestoms/100-days-of-code/log.md

 #19/100 study more JavaScript and try to do some tests to increase the khowledge.
 Tomorrow I’ll go back to tem employee project to apply some js code.

+#20/100 20 days lot of progress.
+Finally started the courses that I’m bought 3  years ago.
+Today I continuous with Reac.js course.
+And apply on guttemberg blocks for WordPress. ‬